alkampfergit/personal-blog/codewrecks/content/post/old/2009/07/a-better-version-of-dtofactory.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-I'm asking to generate an OrdersTestDto object that contains the â€œCustomersâ€ property, but I specify that I do not want full Customers object, but simply a CustomersDto, so you will end in two dto connected together
+I'm asking to generate an OrdersTestDto object that contains the *Customers* property, but I specify that I do not want full Customers object, but simply a CustomersDto, so you will end in two dto connected together

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/07/image-thumb15.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/07/image15.png)